The mysterious afterlife of Cambridge Analytica and its trove of data

 Parscale Digital and Data Propria are both subsidiaries of CloudCommerce, a company in which Parscale holds significant stock and a board seat.
 Last year, campaign finance experts expressed concern that Parscale firms were receiving funding from a pro-Trump super PAC in advance of Trump’s 2020 campaign, testing rules meant to keep campaigns from coordinating with outside groups.

-Last June, the Associated Press reported that Data Propria was supporting the President’s reelection bid, but Oczkowski denied doing any work on behalf of Trump.
-The company worked on polling data for the Republican National Committee ahead of the 2018 midterm elections, but has since decided to halt its work for political campaigns, a person familiar with Data Propria’s business said.
-They said the company has shifted to commercial work, and signed on clients among Fortune 1000 companies.
+Last June, the Associated Press reported that Data Propria was also supporting the President’s reelection bid, but Oczkowski denied doing any work on behalf of Trump.
+A person familiar with Data Propria’s business said the company worked on polling data for the Republican National Committee ahead of the 2018 midterm elections, but had since decided to halt its work for political campaigns.
+The person said the company has shifted to commercial work, signing on clients who included Fortune 1000 companies.

 Still, reports that Data Propria’s methods and staff overlapped with Cambridge Analytica prompted members of Congress to seek assurances from the company that it is not using any of Cambridge’s improperly obtained Facebook data.
 Lawmakers have not heard back from Oczkowski, Data Propria, or CloudCommerce, a spokesperson for the Energy and Commerce committee said.
-The person familiar with Data Propria contended the company had no access to the cache of data.
+The person familiar with Data Propria contended the company had no access to the data.

-It is difficult to determine which personal data political firms are using to target campaign ads, and how they are using it.
-Even determining which firms are working on political campaigns—especially digital ones—is also challenging under existing transparency rules in the US.
+It is difficult to determine which data political firms are using to target voters with campaign ads, and how they are using it.
+Even determining which firms are working on political campaigns—especially digital ones—is challenging under existing transparency rules in the US.

-“There are a lot of problems with the lack of transparency around subvendor reporting,” says Brendan Fischer, an attorney at the Campaign Legal Center.
+“There are a lot of problems with the lack of transparency around subvendor reporting,” said Brendan Fischer, an attorney at the Campaign Legal Center.
 “The FEC generally doesn’t require disclosure of payments to subvendors, and only requires a minimal description of the purpose of the disbursement, which can allow campaigns to disguise much of their spending.”

+Another company launched by former SCL employees, Auspex International, is dedicated to using similar influence methods to provide what a statement called “ethically based” consulting services in the Middle East and Africa.
+The company’s founder and sole investor, a former Emerdata director named Ahmed Al-Khatib, said the company intended to work on political and health campaigns and on tackling “the spread of extremist ideology, which has poisoned my generation, preying on the minds of disenfranchised youth.”
-While most of SCL’s entities have been absorbed into Emerdata, one of SCL’s final subsidiaries survives on its own: SCL Insight Limited, a government contractor that completed a “data analytics” contract for the U.K. Ministry of Defence in April 2018.
-Around the same time, Cambridge Analytica absorbed its D.C.-based, government-focused subsidiary, Anaxi Solutions, in the run-up to their combined bankruptcy proceedings.

-Originally named SCL Group Inc., Anaxi Solutions registered as a business entity in Virginia, New York, Delaware, and D.C. during 2017, and was acquired by Emerdata last August.
+Only one of SCL’s subsidiaries survives independently of Emerdata: SCL Insight Limited, a government contractor that completed a “data analytics” contract for the U.K. Ministry of Defence in April 2018.
+Around the same time, in the run-up to its U.S. bankruptcy filing, Cambridge Analytica absorbed its own government-focused subsidiary, Anaxi Solutions.
+Originally named SCL Group Inc., Anaxi registered as a business entity in Virginia, New York, Delaware, and D.C. during 2017, and was acquired by Emerdata last August.

 In the new fiscal filing, Anaxi’s principal activity is claimed as “Provision and communication services for election campaigns.”
 During its brief year in business, however, Anaxi Solutions appears to have exclusively sought government contracts in the information technology, defense, and law enforcement sectors.
 A business plan posted online in early 2018 pointed to a number of its contract bids, including those at the Department of Homeland Security and the Marine Corps Forces Special Operations Command.

 Anaxi Solutions was led by Josh Weerasinghe, who had previously spent the majority of his career as a civilian worker in the government IT sector.
 While staffed at the Office of the Director of National Intelligence, Weerasinghe served under Lt.
 Gen. Michael Flynn, who signed a statement of work with SCL for a month-long period in late 2016.
-A few months after CA’s initial bankruptcy filings, several of Anaxi’s data and behavioral scientists followed their former CEO to an established government contractor that maintains active federal contracts.
+A few months after Cambridge’s initial bankruptcy filings, several of Anaxi’s data and behavioral scientists followed their former CEO to an established government contractor that maintains active federal contracts.

-Last June, other former employees of SCL launched another company called Auspex International, dedicated to using similar influence methods to provide “ethically based” consulting services in the Middle East and Africa.
-The company’s founder and sole investor, a former Emerdata director named Ahmed Al-Khatib, says that the company would work on political and health campaigns and on tackling “the spread of extremist ideology, which has poisoned my generation, preying on the minds of disenfranchised youth.”

 Related: Ted Cruz is still using a blacklisted Cambridge Analytica app developer